helius-lab/timelapsbox/README.md

 4. ✅ Create modular structure for capture, processing, and output
 5. ✅ Add support for RAW+JPEG capture and organization
 6. ✅ Save camera configuration for each session
+7. ✅ Add support for custom output directories
-7. Add upload functionality to cloud storage
+8. Add upload functionality to cloud storage
-8. Create web interface for viewing and managing photos
+9. Create web interface for viewing and managing photos
-9. Design and build weather-resistant enclosure
+10. Design and build weather-resistant enclosure
-10. Add power management for long-term deployment
+11. Add power management for long-term deployment
-11. Integrate remote control capabilities
+12. Integrate remote control capabilities
-12. Implement advanced post-processing options
+13. Implement advanced post-processing options
-13. Add support for multiple cameras
+14. Add support for multiple cameras

 For more detailed development plans, see [ROADMAP.md](ROADMAP.md).